DevDmitryHub/PhoneGap/README.md

 **`getAppsFlyerUID(successCB): void`**  (Advanced)

-Get AppsFlyer’s proprietary device ID.
-AppsFlyer device ID is the main ID used by AppsFlyer in the Reports and API’s.
+Get AppsFlyer’s proprietary Device ID.
+The AppsFlyer Device ID is the main ID used by AppsFlyer in Reports and APIs.

 ```javascript
 function getUserIdCallbackFn(id){/* ... */}